<< Click to Display Table of Contents >>

 •Click Manage to further customize the Sign Template.

-•Select the Use Timestamp Server box to select a timestamp server to add to the signature.
+•Select the Use Timestamp Server box to select a timestamp server to add to the signature, then select a timestamp server from the dropdown menu.
+Click Change to view/edit the details of the timestamp server used.

 Click Certify (Visible) to certify documents and add a visible signature.
 This process is identical to the Sign Document process detailed above.
 However, it is only possible to certify documents a single time, whereas is it possible to digitally sign documents multiple times.

 Click Certify (Invisible) to certify documents and add an invisible signature.
-This process is identical to the Certify (visible) process detailed above with the exception that the physical signature element is excluded.
-The document will still be digitally signed.
+This process is identical to the Certify (Visible) process detailed above, but the physical signature is excluded from the process.

 Click Timestamp to add timestamps to documents.
 The following dialog box will open: